CyberDudeJ/-modmail-dbb/README.md

 ###
 Made For: Discord
 ###
-Can host on own computer?
-Yes, Needs Node.js
+Can you host on own computer?
+Yes, Just download self-host for windows in #releases